 Then came the war that divided a country, forcing us all to choose sides against an enemy we were persuaded was us.
 It was a time when division turned into a multiplier of fractures in this suddenly unfamiliar world; politics, assumptions, values, religious ethics, and even human conscience were all reshaping themselves.
 America was beginning to understand that beyond its street corners, beyond its cities, winding roads, rivers, and oceans lay other oceans, rivers, roads, cities, street corners, and people.

 Paul wanted to know more about this changing world and joined a community of service volunteers.
 He was assigned to an initial tour of duty in Paintsville Kentucky, just off the Cumberland Plateau and a stone’s throw from the Lost World of West Virginia.
 When he realized they weren’t kidding, he jumped at the unexpected opportunity to visit Africa.
 Lions and tigers seemed preferable to dinosaurs, but not by much as it turned out.

-Back home, Paul placed an urge to write on hold and knocked around the budding world of technology for the next decade.
+Back home, Paul placed an urge to write on hold and knocked around the budding world of technology for the next few decades.
 He eventually found himself working for IBM where he achieved worldwide responsibility for several emerging business opportunities for the company, one being intelligent video surveillance.
-After 9/11, security and safety became of paramount important to corporations, police departments, governments, casinos, banks, retailers, and a host of others.
+After 9/11, security and safety became of paramount importance to corporations, police departments, governments, casinos, banks, retailers, and a host of others.
 As a result, he was almost constantly on his way to somewhere else.

 Paul was fortunate enough to work in all fifty states and almost as many countries.
 He lived in many exotic locations such as London, Brussels, Paris, Madrid, Rome, Tokyo, Hong Kong, Sao Paulo, Anchorage, and more.
 If you’re thinking of your dream vacation spot right now, he’s probably been there.